4nbu/blog_old/source/_posts/Static-Blog-with-Hexo.md

 **_Why do you use Hexo?_**
 -  Blogger and Wordpress are providing ready made options.
 But I wanted to use a static blog using markdown language, gives more customization.

-**_Why not Jekyll or other static generaters?_**
+**_Why not Jekyll or other static generators?_**
 -  Jekyll is simple but slow
--  I have explored different static site generaters like Jekyll, Hugo, Ghost and finally settled with Hexo.
+-  I have explored different static site generators like Jekyll, Hugo, Ghost and finally settled with Hexo.